openware-ai/protocol/PAPER.md

 ### 2.3 Validator Network Architecture

-The validator network implements a sophisticated multi-role system with specialized components, as detailed in our architecture specification [2]:
+The validator network implements a sophisticated multi-role system with specialized components and SLM farms:

 ```
 ValidatorNetwork {